 Dr. Trainor received his doctoral degree from the University of Arkansas.
 His classes include General Psychology and Abnormal Psychology.
 His research interests focus primarily on anxiety and anxiety disorders.
 Specifically he is interested in the factors that contribute to the development of anxiety, the relationship between anxiety and sleep, and the relationship between anxiety and substance use.
 Outside of Augustana, he is a big football fan (Go Vikings!) and enjoys taking time to relax with his wife, his dog, Wolf, and his cat, Hershey.

 Dr. Zell has a PhD in Social Psychology from Florida State University.
-She teaches courses in Social Psychology, Positive Psychology, and Psychology & Christianity, as well as General Psychology.
-She has a wide range of research interests that include social comparison, deception in politics, humility, self-control, and forgiveness.
-Outside of school, Anne and her husband Andy and their kids William, Lucy, and Abraham all love reading books and playing outside.
+She teaches courses in Social Psychology, Positive Psychology, and General Psychology.
+She has a wide range of research interests that include social comparison, attitudes about deception in politics, reactions to political fact-checking, humility, and the "Dark Triad".
+Outside of school, Anne and her husband Andy and their kids William, Lucy, Abraham, and Virginia all love reading books, playing outside, making messes, and having snacks.

 Dr. Christina DeVita